whisthq/vm-scripts/README.md

 - Creative Apps
   - Blender
   - Autodesk Maya
-  - ZBrush (can't be installed without a subscription)
+  - ZBrush (Windows only, can't be installed without a subscription)
-  - Adobe Creative Cloud (can't be installed without a subscription)
+  - Adobe Creative Cloud (Windows only, can't be installed without a subscription)
   - Cinema4D
-  - 3DS Max Design (can't be installed without a subscription)
+  - 3DS Max Design (Windows only, can't be installed without a subscription)
-  - DaVinci Resolve (can't be installed without a subscription)
+  - DaVinci Resolve (Windows only, can't be installed without a subscription)
   - Lightworks
-  - Unity
+  - Unity (Windows only)
+  - Gimp (Linux Only)

 - Engineering Apps
-  - Solidworks (can't be installed without a subscription)
+  - Solidworks (Windows only, can't be installed without a subscription)
   - Autodesk Fusion 360 (Windows only)
   - Matlab (can't be installed without a subscription)
-  - Mathematica (can't be installed without a subscription)
+  - Mathematica (Windows only, can't be installed without a subscription)

 - Software Development Apps
   - Windows Developer Mode Activated (Windows only)